-Insulation is ranked for its resistance to heat flow.
+Insulation is rated for its resistance to heat flow.
 This is also known as the R-value.
-Different levels are recommended based on where you live.
+Certain levels are recommended based on where you live.

 Service Experts Heating & Air Conditioning can help you figure out what type of insulation is best for the climate in Ocala and your home’s needs.
-Our insulation installers provide a full range of excellent insulation services backed by a 100% Satisfaction Guarantee* for a year.
+Our insulation installers offer a full range of quality insulation services backed by a 100% Satisfaction Guarantee* for a year.